vikholovach/CI-CD-Example/README.md

 # CI-CD-Example
 CI/CD Using Fastlane and Jenkins

-To add Fastlane in your projetc:
+To add Fastlane in your projetc:<br />
 *Install RVM -><br />
 Run this line in the terminal "\curl -sSL https://get.rvm.io | bash -s stable --ruby"__ To start using RVM you need to run in the terminal "source /Users/YOUR USER/.rvm/scripts/rvm"__